Dhruv2012/Drone-based-building-assessment/README.md

 4) Building Plan estimation

 #### Dataset:
 We have made our own custom dataset by capturing buildings on IIIT-H campus through a drone.
 In addition, we have also used the open-source zju_facade dataset to train our models.
+IIIT-H campus window dataset can be found [here](https://drive.google.com/drive/folders/1fxJP8x9y8I23DFWardhpMM5BZAUY4WtM?usp=sharing).

 <p>
   <img src="readme_images/Dataset.drawio.png" width="45%" height="90%"/>